 A number of dental insurance plans may cover some of the cost of orthodontic care.
 During your consultation, we will review your treatment options and costs with you and contact your provider to learn your plan's coverage amounts.
 Made Ya Smile Dental works with most PPO dental plans and can file your orthodontic claim on your behalf.
 To help your family's orthodontic treatment fit within your budget, we accept a range of payment options and are happy to provide information on treatment financing through low-interest options with CareCredit®.

 Enjoy the advantages of achieving a straight and healthy smile with traditional metal braces.
 Today's braces are lighter and far more comfortable yet still provide the exceptional results patients of all ages need for their smiles.
 To start your family's orthodontic care, schedule a consultation with our experienced team today.
-Made Ya Smile Dental in Houston, TX is the premier location for comprehensive general and specialty dental care.
+Made Ya Smile Dental in Houston, TX is the premier location for comprehensive dental services.

 Here are the chief advantages and disadvantages of each, as well as recommendations for finding the best method of achieving a straight, even smile.Read